qa-tools/qa-tools/README.md

 1. create a subclass from `\aik099\QATools\BEM\Element\Block` class to for each block on a page
 2. add class properties, that have `\aik099\QATools\BEM\Element\Element` in their `@var` annotation for each individual element in each block (or alternatively use `$this->getElements` method in the `Block` class)
 3. create subclass from `\aik099\QATools\BEM\BEMPage` class
-4. add class propery with previously created block subclass name in it's `@var` annotation for each individual block
+4. add class property with previously created block subclass name in it's `@var` annotation for each individual block

 [Continue to Examples](docs/BEM.md)